 The Beaches of the Mexico Gulf and Sarasota are some of the finest in the world.
 The ultra-soft White Powder beaches feel more like snow than sand and are lapped by the clear warm Caribbean seas.
 This is a much more relaxed and chilled area of the state and can provide the perfect break from the crazy world of Walt Disney!

 Fifty years ago before Disney, Miami and Key West received all of the glory from adoring tourists in the sunshine state.
 The tables have now turned, as Orlando ushers in 70 million of the 120 million tourists that visit Florida each year.
 If you are one of these visitors, save some money by getting a Go Orlando Pass, which offers a diversity of attractions for tourists at a discounted rate.
 You choose which places to go based on your interests, and more than half of the attractions on our list are included, along with more than 20 other options.

 Orlando is a place of fancy.
-While it is a contrived paradise where everything is fantastical and dreamy, it provides a symbol of American culture, especially through the eyes of international tourists, as Orlando’s attractions are all about innovation and adventure, along with capitalism, which Americans are best known.
-It is a delightful rush of American gusto, and the American dream, with unexpected entertainment and wonder around every corner, and every bit of it is a whole heck of a lot of fun.
+While it is a contrived paradise where everything is fantastical and dreamy, it provides a symbol of American culture, especially through the eyes of international tourists, as Orlando’s attractions are all about innovation and adventure, along with capitalism, for which Americans are best known.
+It is a delightful rush of American gusto, and the American dream, with unexpected entertainment and wonders around every corner, and every bit of it is a whole heck of a lot of fun.
 Enjoy your stay.

 Have Your Say?